gvvaughan/specl/docs/specl.md

 The `specl.shell` custom matchers use this feature if you want to see an example of how it can be useful.

+Usually, you'll also need to provide nicely formatted messages when `any_of` calls fail.
+Not surprisingly, you define another function in the `Matcher` constructor:

+{% highlight lua %}
+    function format_any_of (alternatives, actual, ...)
+{% endhighlight %}

+When constructed without a specific `format_any_of` entry, `Matcher` uses the default format, similarly to how `table.concat` behaves with ", " separators, except that the final separator is always " or ", and the individual entries are stringified first.
+If you want to make use of that format in your own matchers, it is available in `specl.util` as `concat`.
+Again examples of this, and the more complicated shell output formatter (`specl.util.reformat`) are available in the source code, from `specl/shell.lua`.

 One final feature of the `Matcher` constructor is that you can have it enforce a particular type (or types) for the `actual` parameter, by